Iranian women burn their hijabs as hundreds protest death of Mahsa Amini - KTVZ

 It was a powerful act of defiance Tuesday night in the city of Kerman, Iran, where women are required to wear hijabs in public — and just one of the many protests taking place across the country following the death of Mahsa Amini, a 22-year-old woman who died in police custody last week.

-Thousands took to the streets Tuesday night, with videos of protests emerging from dozens of towns and cities — ranging from Tehran to more traditionally conservative strongholds like Mashad.
+Thousands took to the streets Tuesday night, with videos of protests emerging from dozens of towns and cities — ranging from the capital Tehran to more traditionally conservative strongholds like Mashad.

 Footage shows some protesters chanting, “Women, life, freedom.”
 Others can be seen setting up bonfires, scuffling with police, or removing and burning their headscarves — as well as destroying posters of the country’s Supreme Leader and shouting, “Death to the dictator.”